-Results: A 3 x 2 analysis of variance (ANOVA) revealed no significant differences in the performance improvements observed among the 3 groups (over time) in any of the measures.
+A 3 × 2 analysis of variance (ANOVA) revealed no significant differences in the performance improvements observed among the 3 groups (over time) in any of the measures.
 Likewise, an independent t-test showed no difference in compliance rates between the two training groups.
 Chi-square analyses of subjective comments indicated that subjects in the CBT group found their training to be more interesting and challenging than those who trained with the HEP.
 Approximately 20% of subjects in each group reported that their balance had improved.

 Although compliance was good in both training groups and many subjects perceived an improvement in their balance and/or functional abilities, neither type of short-term balance training improved performance measures to a significant extent when compared to control subjects.